mitranim/stylific/docs-src/templates/indices/overview.md

 This allows you to [configure](configuration/) the library with variables, subclass and extend built-in components, and so on.

+**Caution**: neither LESS nor stylific account for vendor prefixes.
+You must compensate by combining it with [`autoprefixer`](https://github.com/postcss/autoprefixer) in your build system.

 # Contributing

 I'd love you to get involved!